tastyminerals/pretty-d-array/README.md

 # pretty_d_array
 Pretty printing multidimensional D arrays.
+This small package uses awesome [mir-algorithm](https://github.com/libmir/mir-algorithm) library as a dependency.

 Simply put, it is a small dub package that turns your D arrays from this: